thibault-cne/hsl/README.md

 **File extension**

-Files written in the HyperSpace uses the `.hs` file extension.
+Files written in the HyperSpace uses the `.hsl` file extension.
 You can find some examples in the [`examples`](./examples/) folder in order to write your own programs.

 **Compilation**